Herefordshire and Gloucestershire Canal: Second phase

 In 1827, Stephen Ballard became the new clerk of the company, and produced a report on how to complete the canal in 1829.
-In 1838, he proposed a new route for the final section, but the engineer James Walker advised against it, and so in May 1839, a new Act of Parliament was obtained, allowing the company to raise the money to complete the canal.
+In 1838, he proposed a new route for the final section, but the engineer James Walker advised against it, and so in May 1839, a new act of Parliament, the Herefordshire and Gloucestershire Canal Act 1839 (2 & 3 Vict. c. xxvi), was obtained, allowing the company to raise the money to complete the canal.
 Work started on 17 November.
 A feeder from the River Frome to the summit level was completed in August 1842, and the canal opened in stages as it was completed, with extensions to Canon Frome wharf in January 1843, Whithington wharf in February 1844, and finally to Hereford basin on 22 May 1845.

 As with the first phase, it was the tunnel construction which caused the most problems, and Ashperton tunnel, although only 400 yd long, was affected by water flooding the work faces and by unstable rock, resulting in the need to construct a brick and stone lining.
 Again, costs escalated well beyond the original estimates.